How to Make a Product in Vietnam

 The next step is to get an estimate for the cost of production.

 This is usually referred to as a Request for Quotation (RFQ) package.
-It should specify the delivery of all necessary technical drawings, material quality requirements, the amount of materials needed, packaging needs (labels, certifications etc.), and an expected timeline for production.
+It should specify the delivery of all necessary technical drawings, material quality requirements, the amount of materials needed, packaging needs (labels, certifications etc.), any expectations you have for supplier testing or quality control beyond normal incoming quality inspection.

 These details will allow manufacturer to provide detailed and accurate quotes for your production runs.
 They also improve transparency between you and the manufacturers, since they establish clear operational, material, and labor cost estimates, avoiding any surprise expenses or cost runoffs after the contract has been signed.